 The support a participant gets from his or her ABC Job Coach and fellow crew members can be the key to achieving the highest level of independence and success.
 Some participants may already have the necessary work and social skills, but still benefit from monthly “check-ins” and semi-annual team meetings.

 As with all of ABC’s programs, Supported Employment is staffed by professionals dedicated to a person-centered, team-based approach to ensure continued success.
-Each client’s team may include family, guardians, a social worker, medical or mental health providers, residential staff, an ABC Job Coach and Program Coordinator, and most importantly, the clients themselves.
+Each participant’s team may include family, guardians, a social worker, medical or mental health providers, residential staff, an ABC Job Coach and Program Coordinator, and most importantly, the participants themselves.

 Phone: (507) 535-3701